kikoralston/RIPS/README.md

 	- *python*: scripts in python
 - *UC*: this folder has all the codes used in the Unit Commitment model
 - *CE*: this folder has all the codes used in the Capacity Expansion model
+- *Demand*: this folder has several documentation for these models, including the ones done by Michael Craig in December 2017 regarding his CE and UCED models.